airbrake/airbrake/README.md

 Usage
 -----

-For the most part, Hoptoad works for itself.
+For the most part, Airbrake works for itself.
 Once you've included the notifier in your ApplicationController (which is now done automatically by the gem), all errors will be rescued by the #rescue_action_in_public provided by the gem.